The Effects of Energy Drinks on Your Body

-On top of being addictive, drinking energy drinks increases your heart rate.
+On top of causing addiction, the effects of energy drinks include an increased heart rate.
 Just one can contains the same amount of caffeine as six cups of tea.

-RedBull is perhaps the most famous and is consumed around the world to stimulate the brain in those who, for one reason or another, undergo intense physical effort and diverse stressful situations.
+RedBull is perhaps the most famous and is consumed around the world.
+It helps stimulate the brain for those who intensely exert themselves physically or experience stressful situations.

-With their motto “RedBull gives you wings”, the company has convinced millions of consumers around the world that their drink is a way to recharge from the heavy mental and physical exertion that is the result of long days at work, studying at school for an exam, etc.
+With their motto “RedBull gives you wings”, the company has convinced millions of consumers around the world that their drink is a way to recharge.

 The drink effectively works to prolong energy when the body needs it.
-However, in recent years, scientific studies have shown that just one can can cause changes in functions across the body.
+However, in recent years, scientific studies have shown that just one can cause changes in the functions of the body.

 Drinking energy drinks daily can lead to the development of various cardiovascular problems.

-Energy drinks are soft drinks that combine substances like caffeine, amino acids (like taurine), carbohydrates (like glucoronolactone, a derivative of glucose), vitamins, and in some cases, medicinal plant extracts, like ginseng or guarana.
+Energy drinks are soft drinks that combine substances like caffeine, amino acids (like taurine), carbohydrates (like glucuronolactone, a derivative of glucose), vitamins, and in some cases, medicinal plant extracts, like ginseng or guarana.

 Just one can of these drinks contains elevated quantities of caffeine, equivalent to 4 cups of coffee, two espressos, 4 cans of cola or 6 cups of tea: approximately 300 mg.

-A healthy individual can ingest between 100 and 300 mg of caffeine a day, up to a maximum of 400 mg.
-Experts agree that this dosage does not present a health risk when not combined with other substances like alcohol.
+A healthy individual should ingest between 100 and 300 mg of caffeine a day, up to a maximum of 400 mg.
+Experts agree that this dosage may not present a health risk as long as it’s not combined with other substances like alcohol.

 - Heart palpitations or high blood pressure